spidasoftware/schema/resources/v1/schema/spidacalc/README.md

 ###Questions/Support

-For questions about the SPIDACalc API, please contact Mike Ford at mike.ford@spidasoftware.com.
+For questions about the SPIDACalc API, please contact SPIDA support at support@spidasoftware.com.